thiago-a-souza/MongoDB/08-Replication.md

 In addition to arbiters, there are some circumstances that it's desirable to vote and hold the data but not allowing the member to become primary:

 - **Priority 0:** by setting the member priority to 0, it cannot become primary or invoke elections, but it can vote
 - **Hidden:** this option makes the member invisible to client requests, and it's appropriate, for example, for high latency servers.
-When *hidden* is enabled, the *priority* must be set to 0.
+When *hidden* is enabled, the *priority* must be declared and set to 0.
 - **Delayed:** stores delayed data (in seconds) for historical purposes.
-When this option is used, the priority must be set to 0, and  *hidden* should be enabled.
+When this option is used, the priority must be declared and set to 0, and  *hidden* should be enabled.

 Not all *replica set* members can vote.
 Actually, up to 7 members can vote out of the 50 members allowed in a *replica set*.
 To be eligible, it must have set the *votes* greater than 0 and the *state* must be *PRIMARY, SECONDARY, STARTUP2, RECOVERING, ARBITER,* or *ROLLBACK*.
 Non-voting members must have the priority and votes set to zero.
 Similarly, it's not allowed to have priorities greater than zero without votes.